 As for dippers, you can dip all kinds of things into the fondue: bananas, apples, pears, orange segments, strawberries, marshmallows, cake or banana bread cubes, cookies, biscotti…you and the kids can have a pretty good time figuring out what to serve with your chocolate bliss.
 Find some great platters or cake stands to present your dipper choices, and make sure you have skewers (if you have a fondue pot, it often comes with skewers in different colors so everyone can keep track of whose is whose—or just put out some disposable wooden skewers).
 This is a guaranteed crowd pleaser.
 If you have a smaller group the recipe can easily be cut in half.

-- 24 ounces semisweet chocolate chips, or chopped semisweet chocolate bars (see Note)
+24 ounces semisweet chocolate chips, or chopped semisweet chocolate bars (see Tips)

 Gather the ingredients.